NY Metro Emergency Musical Services

 cost relative to songs on disc(s)

-I still might have a few cuts for Mike (formerly Marty's Hell Hounds) to sing on.
+I will have a few cuts for Mike (formerly Marty's Hell Hounds) to sing on.

 For listing of pieces that Beth, Marty and I have claimed,